-Innsbruck is the center of the province of Tyrol and one of the most famous cities in Austria.
+Innsbruck is the centre of the Tyrol province and one of Austria's most famous cities.
 Named after the Inn River, the alpine town is a real paradise for nature lovers.
-In winter, skiers and snowboarders, in summer hikers take over the countryside.
+In winter, skiers and snowboarders, and summer, hikers take over the countryside.

 #1 The Golden Roof